Woodworm Treatment Milton Keynes, Bletchley & Newport Pagnell

 Where Can You Find Woodworm

-Painted Wooden Surfaces
+- Painted Wooden Surfaces

-Joinery and structural Timbers
+- Joinery and structural Timbers

 Signs Of The Presence Of Woodworm

-Crumbly edges to boards and joists.
+- Crumbly damaged edges found on wooden boards and joists.

-Dust – Woodworm beetles will leave dust when they leave the timber.
+- Dust – Woodworm beetles will leave dust when they leave the timber.

 Woodworm Control Methods

-Insecticidal Fumigation using Sulfuryl Fluoride.
+- Insecticidal Fumigation using Sulfuryl Fluoride.

-Inject Woodworm treatment spray into exit holes that have been left or drill into the holes and fill them with a timber gel or paste treatment.
+- Inject Woodworm treatment spray into exit holes that have been left or drill into the holes and fill them with a timber gel or paste treatment.

 Prevention Of Future Woodworm Damage and Infestation

-Seal all wood and furniture in your home with varnish.
+- Seal all wood and furniture in your home with varnish.

-Keep your house heated and well ventilated.
+- Keep your house heated and well ventilated.

-Keep all your wood dry.
+- Keep all your wood dry.

-Buy good quality hardwood furniture.
+- Buy right, quality hardwood furniture.

-Remove any infected wood and timbers from your home.
+- Remove any infected wood and timbers from your home.

-Use fly traps to catch and contain Woodworm.
+- Use fly traps to catch and contain Woodworm.